MetricSearch/simcoder-pytorch/README.md

 The makefile has the following capabilities:

-    1. To create the venv call `make venv`

-    2. To populate the environment call `make environment`
+    1. To create and populate the virtual environment call `make environment`

-    3. To a docker image call `make docker_image`
+    2. To a docker image call `make image`

-    4. To run the experiment call `make experiment`
+    3. To run the experiment call `make experiment`